 Can a speeding ticket be reduced to a non-moving violation?

 Many people wonder how to get a speeding ticket reduced to a non-moving violation.
-It is possible, but it isn’t usually something you can do on your own without a lawyer.
+It is possible, but it isn’t usually something you can do on your own without a traffic lawyer.

 Let’s say you have an impeccable driving record, and you get issued a speeding ticket (which is a moving violation and will cause you to accumulate demerit points).
-Some prosecutors or judges are willing to agree to reduce the charge to a non-moving violation such as “defective equipment” to avoid the accumulation of demerit points on your DMV record.
+Some prosecutors or judges are willing to agree to reduce the speeding ticket to a non-moving violation such as “defective equipment” to avoid the accumulation of demerit points on your DMV record.

-If you have questions about how we may be able to get your speeding ticket reduced to a non-moving violation, call Cook Attorneys, your local Harrisonburg attorneys, today!
+If you have questions about how we may be able to get your speeding ticket reduced to a non- moving violation, call Cook Attorneys, your local Harrisonburg attorneys, today!

 Conclusion

+Still have more questions about non-moving violations?
 Fill out the form below to request more information about how we can serve you.
 We look forward to hearing from you!